 Biosample Report

-Scientists are still unsure why exactly pigeons are so awesome at this.
-But one thing’s for sure: humanity has known about pigeons’ navigational skill since at least 3000 BC.
+Science still can’t explain why pigeons have this special skill of finding their way back from any direction.
+But one thing’s sure: humanity has known about pigeons’ navigational skills since at least 3000 BC.
 People used to set caged pigeons free and then follow them to nearby land.

-What’s more, the ancient Greeks used to train pigeons to carry the results of the Olympics—so sports fans were always in the know!
-Pigeons truly are mysterious and beautiful birds and we’re still finding out new things about them every year.
+Moreover, the ancient Greeks used to train pigeons to carry the results of the Olympics so that sports fans were always in the know!
+Pigeons are mysterious and beautiful birds, and we’re still discovering new things about their nature and behavior every year.

 #10